 Add a flourish to your mug with one of these hot chocolate toppings:

 - Marshmallows.
-Whether you prefer mini, regular, or jumbo-sized marshmallows, you can’t go wrong with this classic and beloved topping.
+Whether you prefer mini marshmallows, regular marshmallows, or jumbo-sized marshmallows, you can’t go wrong with this classic and beloved topping.

 - Whipped Cream.
 For a decadent treat, top your hot chocolate with a dollop of whipped cream.

 - Chocolate Chips.
-A handful of chocolate chips will take the chocolate factor up another notch.
+A handful of milk chocolate chips, semi-sweet chocolate chips, or dark chocolate chips will take the chocolate factor up another notch.

 - Caramel Sauce.
 A drizzle of caramel sauce on top would be tasty!